Steps You Should Take After a Car Accident

 Protect Yourself

-Make sure it is safe to get out of the vehicle before you do so.
+Before you get out of the vehicle, make sure it is safe to do so.
 Turn on your hazard lights.
-If the accident occurs in the middle of the freeway, or in an area where it is not safe to remain outside of the vehicle, remain in your car and lock all doors.
+If the accident occurs in the middle of the freeway or in an area where it is not safe to remain outside of the vehicle, remain in your car and lock all doors.

 Call Police – 911

-Getting the accident documented by the police department or the California Highway Patrol will help when submitting your claim to the insurance company.
-Make sure to obtain the police report number from the officers and order a copy of your police report right away.
-Accept an offer of the ambulance, if needed.
+Having the accident documented by the police or the California Highway Patrol is a key step in filing your insurance claim.
+Be sure to get the police report number and order a copy immediately.

 Make A Police Report